Need Help?

 • Some people with food allergy prefer to do road trips in a campervan or caravan so they have their own kitchen.

-• When choosing your caravan or camping options, remember to consider food storage, cooking facilities and availability of water for cleaning
+• When choosing your caravan or camping options, remember to consider food storage, cooking facilities and availability of water for cleaning.

 • Check where you can buy food along your route or close to where you are staying.
 Some regional or remote areas will not have the same range of foods available to purchase.

-Plan and pack allergy-friendly meals
+Plan and pack appropriate meals

 • Bring pre-made or easy-to-cook meals and snacks you have eaten before.
 Use airtight containers with lids to keep food fresh and protected.
 Use permanent marker or stickers to label containers.